 576. The Industrial Revolution (5).
-Pr., Junior Standing.
+Pr., Junior standing or permission of instructor.

-A study of the development of industrialism in Europe and other parts of the world as a component of urban society.
+A study of the development of industrialism and its consequences in Europe and other parts of the world.

-- 577. Urban History of the United States (5).
-Pr., Junior Standing.
-A study of urbanization of the United States from the colonial period to the present. - 580.
-Technology, Society and the Environment (5)., Junior Standing.
+577. Urban History of the United States (5).
+Pr., Junior standing.
+A study of urbanization of the United States from the colonial period to the present.

+population.

-A study of contemporary social, technological, and environmental problems in historical perspective. - 629.
-Biographical Studies (5).
-Pr., Graduate Standing or departmental approval.
+- 580. Technology, Society and the Environment (5).
+Pr., Junior standing.
+A study of contemporary social, technological, and environmental problems in historical perspective. - Biographical Studies (5).
+Pr., Graduate standing or Department Approval.

 An in depth study of the major historic figures of the world.
 Special emphasis will be placed on those persons whose careers are of national and international importance.
-Selection of biographical subjects will be announced at the beginning of the course. - 639.
-Historiography (5).
-Pr., Graduate Standing or Departmental Approval.
+Selection of biographical subjects will be announced at the beginning of the course.